 Dudley Stamp Memorial Award

-The Dudley Stamp Memorial Award offers a number of small grants (up to £500) for PhD students or postdoctoral researchers in the early stages of their careers to assist them in research or study travel.
+The Dudley Stamp Memorial Award is offered as part of the Society's Postgraduate Research Awards scheme.
+A number of small grants (up to £500) are awarded every year for PhD students or postdoctoral researchers in the early stages of their careers to assist them in research or study travel.

 Preference will be given to research that leads to the advancement of geography and to international co-operation in the study of the subject.
 Applications are particularly welcome for projects which will strengthen links between geographers in the United Kingdom and those overseas.